Soldering: Heating methods

 For non-electronic applications, soldering torches use a flame rather than a soldering tip to heat solder.
 Soldering torches are often powered by butane and are available in sizes ranging from very small butane/oxygen units suitable for very fine but high-temperature jewelry work, to full-size oxy-fuel torches suitable for much larger work such as copper piping.
 Common multipurpose propane torches, the same kind used for heat-stripping paint and thawing pipes, can be used for soldering pipes and other fairly large objects either with or without a soldering tip attachment; pipes are generally soldered with a torch by directly applying the open flame.

-A soldering copper is a tool with a large copper head and a long handle which is heated in a blacksmith's forge fire and used to apply heat to sheet metal for soldering.
+A soldering copper is a tool with a large copper head and a long handle which is heated with a small direct flame and used to apply heat to sheet metal such as tin plated steel for soldering.
 Typical soldering coppers have heads weighing between one and four pounds.
 The head provides a large thermal mass to store enough heat for soldering large areas before needing re-heating in the fire; the larger the head, the longer the working time.
+The copper surface of the tool must be constantly cleaned and re-tinned during use.
 Historically, soldering coppers were standard tools used in auto bodywork, although body solder has been mostly superseded by spot welding for mechanical connection, and non-metallic fillers for contouring.

-Toaster ovens and hand-held infrared lights have been used by hobbyists to replicate production soldering processes on a much smaller scale.

 During WW2 and for some time afterwards SOE forces used small pyrotechnic self-soldering joints to make connections for the remote detonation of demolition and sabotage explosives.
 These consisted of a small copper tube partially filled with solder and a slow-burning pyrotechnic composition wrapped around the tube.
 The wires to be joined would be inserted into the tube and a small blob of ignition compound allowed the device to be struck like a match to ignite the pyrotechnic and heat the tube for long enough to melt the solder and make the joint.

 Laser soldering

 Laser soldering is a technique where a 30–50 W laser is used to melt and solder an electrical connection joint.
 Diode laser systems based on semiconductor junctions are used for this purpose.
 Suzanne Jenniches patented laser soldering in 1980.

 Wavelengths are typically 808 nm through 980 nm.
-The beam is delivered via an optical fiber to the workpiece, with fiber diameters 800 µm and smaller.
+The beam is delivered via an optical fiber to the workpiece, with fiber diameters 800 μm and smaller.
 Since the beam out of the end of the fiber diverges rapidly, lenses are used to create a suitable spot size on the workpiece at a suitable working distance.
 A wire feeder is used to supply solder.

 Both lead-tin and silver-tin material can be soldered.
 Process recipes will differ depending on the alloy composition.
 For soldering 44-pin chip carriers to a board using soldering preforms, power levels were on the order of 10 watts and solder times approximately 1 second.
 Low power levels can lead to incomplete wetting and the formation of voids, both of which can weaken the joint.